What is Cachet?

 - Enterprise — $64 monthly ($54 paid annually)

 The free plan offers a plain status page without any features except for communicating the status of your service.
-To customize a status page, get your own domain, and access a private status page, users will have to start with a Team plan.
+This includes 50 monitors and 5-minute checks.
+To customize a status page, get your domain, and access a private status page, users will have to start with a Team plan.

 UptimeRobot vs. Cachet